ritikbanger/multi-color-slider/README.md

 ## Browser Compatibility

 This slider has been tested on modern web browsers like Chrome, Firefox, and Edge.
 For full compatibility, ensure your browser supports HTML5, CSS3, and ES6 JavaScript.

+# new-version.html file

+## Overview

+This HTML and CSS project demonstrates an interactive slider with a tooltip feature.
+The slider is styled using advanced CSS properties, including custom properties (`--value`), CSS Grid, Flexbox, and animations.
+It utilizes new CSS features like `@property`, `anchor-position`, and `view-timeline` to enhance user interaction and design.

+## Features

+- **Responsive Design**: Flexbox and Grid are used for layout, making the slider responsive to different screen sizes.
+- **Dynamic Tooltip**: Displays the current value of the slider in a tooltip that moves with the slider thumb.
+- **Advanced CSS Properties**:
+  - `@property --value`: A custom property to track the slider's value.
+  - `anchor-name` and `view-timeline`: These experimental properties are used in the `::-webkit-slider-thumb` for advanced interactions.

+## Browser Compatibility

+- The use of cutting-edge CSS properties (`anchor-name`, `view-timeline`) may have limited support across browsers.
+Check compatibility on [Can I Use](https://caniuse.com/) for [CSS Anchor Position](https://drafts.csswg.org/css-anchor-position-1/), [Easing Function Linear Function](https://caniuse.com/mdn-css_types_easing-function_linear-function), and [View Timeline](https://caniuse.com/mdn-css_properties_view-timeline).

+## How it Works

+1. **Slider Movement**: When the user interacts with the slider, the `input` event triggers the `updateTooltipPosition` function in JavaScript.
+2. **Tooltip Update**: The tooltip's position and content update according to the slider's current value.

+## Code Explanation

+- `@font-face`: Loads the "Roboto" font.
+- CSS `*` Selector: Ensures consistent box-sizing.
+- `.tooltip`: Styled to appear as a floating label, showing the slider's value.
+- CSS Custom Properties: `--value` is used for dynamically changing the slider value.
+- `@supports (anchor-name: --rad)`: Provides styles for browsers supporting the `anchor-name` property.
+- `::-webkit-slider-thumb`: Styles specific to the slider thumb, using experimental properties for more complex interactions.
+- `:root`: Defines a timeline scope for the slider.
+- `.slider-container`: Contains the slider and tooltip, styled to be visually appealing.
+- Keyframe Animation: The `sync` animation gradually changes the `--value` property.
+- JavaScript: Listens for slider movements and updates the tooltip position accordingly.

+## Installation

+To use the slider in your project, follow these steps:

+1. **Clone or Download the Repository**

+   - Clone this repo to your local machine or download the zip file.

+2. **Open the File**
+   - Open the `new-version.html` file in a web browser to see the slider in action.

+## Note

+The use of experimental CSS properties means that this code may not work as intended in all browsers.
+Always check for browser compatibility and fallbacks when using new CSS features in production environments.

 ## License